 The Barrie Wells Trust are delighted to name Katarina Johnson-Thompson as the Trust’s Patron following on from Jessica Ennis Hill.

 Kat leaped onto the World Stage in 2012 when she competed in her first Olympics at London at the age of just 19 years old.
 At the start of 2015 when she was crowned the European Indoor Pentathlon Champion with the 2nd highest total of all time.
 At the age of just 23 she competed in her second Olympics in Rio, where she broke the British high jump record as well as the world heptathlon high jump record, finishing 6th in the heptathlon overall.
 In 2018 Katarina was crowned the Commonwealth Games Champion and the World Indoor Pentathlon Champion and now has her eyes set on Tokyo 2020.

 Barrie’s support has been invaluable to Kat’s development, with Barrie sponsoring Katarina when she was just 16 years old.
 He initially provided funding for taxi journeys to and from training and once Kat turned 17, Barrie helped Kat with the costs of passing her driving test, purchasing a car and ongoing transportation, training and competition costs.

-Barrie has supported Kat in many other ways including paying for her and her coach, Mike Holmes, to join a weight training club.
+Barrie has supported Kat in many other ways including paying for her and her former coach, Mike Holmes, to join a weight training club.
 He also took Kat along to the 2010 European Championships in Barcelona to watch Jessica in order to keep her morale high during a bad spell of injury and has helped to fund Kat’s mother to watch her compete internationally.
 Barrie and Katarina are great friends, with Barrie offering support and guidance across many different platforms including supporting her around the World at major competitions.

 Katarina is passionate about the Trust’s Box4Kids scheme and regularly helps to host Box4Kids events at Liverpool FC.